natethegreat1989/100-days-of-code/log.md

 ### Day 55: Dec 9, Monday

 **Today's Progress**:
-Moving through more work with creating db models, template, views
+Moving through more work with creating db models, template, views.
+Setting up forms - creating model forms. more work with forms.

 **Thoughts**
-really MTV is 5 steps.
+working with forms is similar to implimenting other models. sleepy